 Many SEO’s are still not aware that Google has added a big change to their algorithm called RankBrain.
-Recently Google came out and admitted that the top 3 factors running their algorithm are:
+Recently Google admitted that the top 3 factors running their algorithm are:

-Now for years we’ve known that good quality content and links were the key to getting better rankings.
-Now with the introduction of RankBrain theres a new element we should understand especially when it comes to doing our keyword research.
+Now for years, we’ve known that good quality content and links were the keys to getting better rankings.
+Now with the introduction of RankBrain, there’s a new element to the algorithm we should understand especially when it comes to doing our keyword research.

 What is Google RankBrain?

-We also see that the top results are from strong authority domains like Golfsmith, Amazon, PGA Superstore ect… and for the most part contain the keyword in the title, description and URL.
-Now assuming these sites continue to maintain strong link profiles, and good bounce rates, RankBrain will start learning that for the search term “Golf Clubs” the proper results are sites that sell golf clubs with strong authority rather than lets say an article about Tiger Wood’s golf clubs on a strong domain.
+We also see that the top results are from strong authority domains like Golfsmith, Amazon, PGA Superstore, etc… and for the most part contain the keyword in the title, description, and URL.
+Now assuming these sites continue to maintain strong link profiles, and good bounce rates, RankBrain will start learning that for the search term “Golf Clubs” the proper results are sites that sell golf clubs with strong authority rather than let’s say an article about Tiger Wood’s golf clubs on a strong domain.

 How To Use RankBrain To Your Advantage

 Now when deciding to go after a specific search term we can take some of the information we gather from the top 10 results to our advantage.
-Do most of the results contain the keyword in the title, description, URL ect…?
+Do most of the results contain the keyword in the title, description, URL, etc…?
 Yes, so we should too!

-If we were targeting this keyword (which is tough and I don’t recommend it but..) we would see that all the results are basically ecommerce pages.
-If we want to compete for this type of keyword than thats the type of page we should probably have as well.
+If we were targeting this keyword (which is tough and I don’t recommend it) we would see that all the results are basically e-commerce pages.
+If we want to compete for this type of keyword then that’s the type of page we should probably have as well.

 I think you see what I am getting at here.
-By knowing the top 10 results we basically have a run down of what Google is looking for in regards to that particular search.
+By knowing the first page results we basically have a rundown of what Google is looking for in regards to that particular search.
 We should use this information to help cater our sites and pages to best match what Google wants.

 Now personally I don’t think RankBrain will prove to drastically change SEO.
 I think it will just make SEO a bit different from niche to niche.
 Bullying your way into top rankings with great links might not work as well if your entire page experience is vastly different than what RankBrain has found to be best for that niche.

 Also what worked in one niche might not work in another.
-You might find that a highly optimized ecommerce page will work great when dealing with some product keyword phrases, but might fall flat when trying to rank others that might require a more informative site.
+You might find that a highly optimized e-commerce page will work great when dealing with some product keyword phrases, but might fall flat when trying to rank other keywords that might require a more informative site.